Looking to maintain that muscle mass and shredded aesthetic during Ramadan? No problem!

 Make Protein A Priority

-Since protein is the building block of all muscle, making sure you get adequate amounts of protein will allow you to maintain muscle mass and will keep you full for longer.
+Since protein is the main building block of all muscle, making sure you get adequate amounts of protein during Ramadan will allow you to maintain muscle mass and will keep you full for longer.
 This is where a high-quality protein supplement will come to your aid for they will provide a clean source of protein that is easily digestible to hit you faster to maximize the benefits.
 Something like a whey protein is useful, but also a plant-based protein powder is a great way to avoid dairy and still allow you to maintain muscle (3).

 Avoid Sugar & Fast Carbs